US House to vote Wednesday on Biden's US$1.9 trillion COVID-19 package

 The House will consider the legislation starting at 9:00 a.m.
 EST (1400 GMT) on Wednesday, House Majority Leader Steny Hoyer told reporters.
 The bill was just sent over to the House on Tuesday morning from the Senate.

-The House Rules Committee announced it will meet at midday on Tuesday to prepare the bill for floor action.
+The House Rules Committee was meeting Tuesday to prepare the bill for floor action.
 The committee sets the terms for debate and amendments on bills.

 The Senate, where Democrats have effective control, passed its version of the bill on Saturday after a marathon overnight session.
 The upper chamber of Congress eliminated or pared back some provisions in an original House bill, including an increase in the federal minimum wage to US$15 an hour.